BadIdeaFactory/biffud.com/src/pages/tldr/5-skyppy/post.md

 date: 2023-01-16T00:00:00.000Z
 cover: poster.png
 title: Skyppy - Cut to the chase!
 summary: Sometimes you just want to view certain parts of YouTube video.
 Skyppy makes it easy to skip the parts you don't want.
-You can even send the Skyppyd version to a friend.
+Here's the story of how we stole the name of internal BBC product and made our own.
 ---

 ## Skyppy